Gyromancer: Development

 The game was first thought up in 2007 during a meeting between PopCap and Square Enix, which had published several of PopCap's games in Japan.
-Jason Kapalka, the co-founder and chief creative officer of PopCap, claims that he "half-jokingly" proposed a game collaboration between the two companies that would combine a role-playing game with Bejeweled-style gameplay, calling it “Final Fantasy Bejeweled”.
+Jason Kapalka, the co-founder and chief creative officer of PopCap, claims that he "half-jokingly" proposed a game collaboration between the two companies that would combine a role-playing game with Bejeweled-style gameplay, calling it "Final Fantasy Bejeweled".
 Kapalka was envisioning creating a similar game to Puzzle Quest: Challenge of the Warlords, a 2007 video game which members of the development staff of both companies were playing at the time.
 The idea attracted the attention of Yuichi Murasawa, designer of Final Fantasy Tactics Advance, and the game began formal development.
 To differentiate the game from Puzzle Quest, the gameplay was based around Bejeweled Twist rather than Bejeweled, which Kopalka feels fit the art design of the game more.
 Other candidates considered were Zuma and Peggle, but they were dropped as the developers felt that they did not fit in with the combat theme.
 PopCap developed the early prototype for the game, then allowed Square Enix to complete the bulk of the work in designing and creating the game, especially in regards to the RPG aspects.
-Square Enix and PopCap announced the game on September 24, 2009.
+Square Enix and PopCap announced the game in September 2009.
 It was published by Square Enix on the Xbox Live Arcade and on the Steam platform for Windows PCs on November 18, 2009.
-A downloadable pack of maps and a pack of items were made available for sale a week after launch on November 23, 2009, for both versions of the game.
+A downloadable pack of maps and a pack of items were released after the game's launch on November 23, for both versions of the game.

-The game was directed by Murasawa and produced by Yoshinori Kamei.
+Gyromancer was directed by Murasawa and produced by Yoshinori Kamei.
 The story was written by Kyoko Kitahara, who had previously worked on Final Fantasy Tactics Advance with Murasawa, and the art direction was led by Yuki Matsuzawa.
 The soundtrack was created by Tsuyoshi Sekito.
 Matsuzawa was asked to make the art style that of a "dark fantasy" and to focus more on making the visuals realistic rather than fantasy-oriented, so that it would appeal more to players outside Japan.